2013 Liberal Party of Canada leadership election: Marc Garneau

-MP for Westmount—Ville-Marie, Quebec (2008–present)Liberal House Leader (2011–2012)Retired astronautRetired Captain in the Royal Canadian NavyFormer President of the Canadian Space Agency (2001-2005)Garneau stood for the position of interim leadership but was passed over in favour of Bob Rae.
+Marc Garneau, 64, has been MP for Westmount—Ville-Marie since 2008.
+He was Liberal House Leader from 2011 and 2012.
+Prior to entering politics, Garneau was a captain in the Royal Canadian Navy and an astronaut, and was the President of the Canadian Space Agency from 2001 to 2005.
+Garneau stood for the position of interim leadership but was passed over in favour of Bob Rae.
 Garneau withdrew on March 13, 2013, and endorsed Justin Trudeau after concluding that the latter's lead was insurmountable.
 Garneau had previously suggested that Trudeau lacked substance and was "untested".